 Reason 2 is more of a fallacy than a reason.
 Often times organizations move to GCC High for security and compliance reasons - namely DFARS 7012, ITAR, and CMMC.
 These security and compliance goals also require additional products and features not included in less expensive license types.
 An Office 365 E1 license or Exchange Online Plan 1 will not meet the requirements of CMMC Level 3 or DFARS 7012/NIST 800-171 for example.

-Therefore, part of the increased expense is coming from the need for additional features found in the Enterprise Mobility + Security (EM+S) suite and Advanced Threat Protection (ATP) licenses.
+Therefore, part of the increased expense is coming from the need for additional features found in the Enterprise Mobility + Security (EM+S) suite and Microsoft Defender for Office 365 licenses.
+(The Microsoft Defender suite has underwent a name change.
+Read more here.)
 More capability often means more costs.
 To meet the security and compliance requirements, you simply need more of the native Microsoft security products (or some other third party tools you will need to integrate).

 Reason 3 - Additional Compliance